Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/Methodology.md

 Separate out the data from the techniques

 characteristics of the data should justify which techniques you have chosen:
-SPAMBASE dataset uses : 4601 Emails ( 1813 Spam = 39.4%)
-Class Distribution:
-	Spam	  1813  (39.4%)
-	Non-Spam  2788  (60.6%)
-It has  58 attributes (57 continuous, 1 nominal class label) The first column of the Dataset is used to identify if the email was considered spam or not(Nominal class label) The 48 continuous real atrributes are used to show the percentage of words in the email that match the word in the sentence.
-6 CONTINOUS REAL ATTRIBUTES  are  used to show the total number characters in the email 1 is used to show the average length of uninterrupted sequences of capital letters 1 is usedlength of longest uninterrupted sequence of capital letters and 1 is used to show total number of capital letters in the e-mail

 # Email Addreses database